 Consolidate your debt to a lower interest rate and make repayments more manageable month-to-month.

-Apply for an unsecured personal loan and you could get 1% p.a. discount off the annual interest rate.
-Offer ends 30 April 2018.
+$200 Fuel card with every Unsecured Personal Loan of $10,000 or more for a new or used car.
+Offer ends 28 June 2018.
 Borrow up to $40,000 without offering an asset as security.
 Choose between a fixed rate or variable rate.

 If you have a number of personal loans, credit cards and other debts, it can often feel like you are overwhelmed with debt.
 With so many different interest rates, fees and repayment due dates to think about, it can be all too easy to get snowed under.

 When money gets tight, and you are unable to make your repayments, it can feel like you have to decide which ones will get your attention this month – and which will have to wait until more money comes in.
 But, unpaid repayments can rack up extra interest and fees, and may result in black marks on your credit file.

 The solution?
 For some folks struggling with multiple debts, debt consolidation can be the answer to their problems.
 Allowing them to roll their debts into one loan, debt consolidation can help to reduce stress, while making repayments more manageable month-to-month.